akka/akka/akka-docs/src/main/paradox/distributed-data.md

 Java
 : @@snip [ShoppingCart.java](/akka-docs/src/test/java/jdocs/ddata/ShoppingCart.java) { #add-item }

-In some rare cases, when performing an `Update` it is needed to first try to fetch latest data from other nodes.
-That can be done by first sending a `Get` with `ReadMajority` and then continue with the `Update` when the `GetSuccess`, `GetFailure` or `NotFound` reply is received.
-This might be needed when you need to base a decision on latest information or when removing entries from an `ORSet` or `ORMap`.
+In some rare cases, when performing an @apidoc[akka.cluster.ddata.Replicator.Update] it is needed to first try to fetch latest data from other nodes.
+That can be done by first sending a @apidoc[akka.cluster.ddata.Replicator.Get] with @apidoc[akka.cluster.ddata.Replicator.ReadMajority] and then continue with the @apidoc[akka.cluster.ddata.Replicator.Update] when the @apidoc[akka.cluster.ddata.Replicator.GetSuccess], @apidoc[akka.cluster.ddata.Replicator.GetFailure] or @apidoc[akka.cluster.ddata.Replicator.NotFound] reply is received.
+This might be needed when you need to base a decision on latest information or when removing entries from an @apidoc[akka.cluster.ddata.ORSet] or @apidoc[akka.cluster.ddata.ORMap].
 If an entry is added to an `ORSet` or `ORMap` from one node and removed from another node the entry will only be removed if the added entry is visible on the node where the removal is performed (hence the name observed-removed set).